Distributional Modeling and Forecasting of Natural Gas Prices: Empirical Models

 \begingroup

 \endgroup

-The model exploits the autoregressive structure with an exponential smoothing process (\ref{da_level_eq} and \ref{da_state_eq}) with ARMA errors.
-The latter was also used in the TBATS model \autocite{de2011forecasting}. $y_t$ denotes the price at time $t$, $\ell_t$ denotes the level component of the state space model.
+The model exploits the autoregressive structure with an exponential smoothing process (\ref{da_level_eq} and~\ref{da_state_eq}) with \ac{ARMA} errors denoted by $d_t$~\autocite{de2011forecasting}.
+The price at time $t$ is denoted by $y_t$ and $\ell_t$ denotes the level component of the state space model.
 The seasonal structure is implemented using a one-week moving average, which is lagged by one year.
-One week usually consists of five observations since the Day-Ahead product is only traded on working days.
-This proves superior compared to a simple lag or a trigonometric Fourier approach.
+One week usually contains five observations since the Day-Ahead product is only traded on working days.
+We also considered using seasonal lags or trigonometric Fourier terms to incorporate seasonality.
+However, the averaged lag proved superior.
 Moreover, we extend the level equation (\ref{da_level_eq}) of the model by the coal price (coal), the price of \ac{EUA}, and the Day-Ahead peak power price (PWR).

-The volatility process was modeled using a \ac{GARCH}-type process \autocite{bollerslev2010volatility}.
+The volatility process was modeled using a \ac{TGARCH} process \autocite{bollerslev2010volatility}.
 Compared to the traditional \ac{GARCH} model, it reduces the influence of large errors by modeling the conditional standard deviation instead of the conditional variance.
 Thereby, the conditional standard deviation depends on a constant, its own lagged values up to lag $p$, the lagged absolute errors up to lag $q$, and a leverage effect for negative errors.
-Refraining from squaring the errors is particularly relevant concerning the heavy-tails, which we discussed in \Cref{data}.
+Refraining from squaring the errors is particularly relevant for natural gas prices due to the heavy-tails, which we discussed in \Cref{data}.

-The increased volatility on Mondays was incorporated by leveraging the conditional standard deviation on Mondays after calculating the values using the \ac{GARCH} process.
-This approach is necessary to avoid increasing the variance on other weekdays.
-This would be the case with a Monday-dummy due to the recursive structure of (T)GARCH processes.
+We address the increased volatility on Mondays by leveraging the estimated standard deviation on Mondays.
+This approach is necessary to avoid increasing the variance on other weekdays as well.
+The latter would be the case when using a Monday dummy (due to the recursive structure of the \ac{TGARCH} process).